How millions of America's temporary layoffs could be permanent | DW | 17.06.2020

 US election looms

-The potential economic carnage caused by a second wave of infections would almost certainly hurt US President Donald Trump's chances of a second term in the White House, whose approval ratings have plummeted in recent weeks.
+The potential economic carnage a second wave of infections would cause would almost certainly hurt US President Donald Trump's chances of a second term in the White House.
+His approval ratings have plummeted in recent weeks.

 Even assuming a more positive outlook where the US economy continues to rebound, Capital Economics sees the jobless rate remaining in the region of 9-10% by November's election and above February's 5-decade low until the end of 2022.